-To unlock a phone or your computer, you usually need to enter a password.
-To log into your Wi-Fi router or your email programme, you need a password.
-Even when encrypting your data, you will be asked for a password.
-Therefore, a strong password is the major step toward protecting your data.
-The more often you change your password, the better protected you are.
-The password used to enter your devices or to log into (messaging) accounts should be changed at least every three months.
+A password is critical for many devices and access: Unlocking a phone or a computer, logging in for Wi-Fi or to your e-mail, even encrypting your data.
+A strong password is the easiest, but a major, step toward protecting your data.
+The more frequently you change your password, the better protected you are.
+Change the password for your devices or messaging accounts at least every three months.
 The password of your Wi-Fi router should be altered twice a year.
 For any other function, change the password at least once a year.

 Some advice on creating a strong password:

 - > Use different passwords for each account

 - > Never use a word that can be found in a dictionary